TRAVEL & TOURISM INDUSTRY COWORKING

 It’s good news for companies too.
 Coworking is a very cost-effective alternative to taking on long-term leases and other liabilities, especially when a presence is needed in a new city or when future staffing requirements are uncertain.
 There are no headaches of leases, insurance, maintenance and utilities, and less liabilities on your balance sheet.

 We’re doing something different.
 Coworking in its purest form began as an alternative working environment, with an aim of bringing people together within their community.
-And as it becomes more popular on a global scale, we believe that the fields of travel, tourism, hospitality, aviation and others would be better served around each other, where meaningful connections, contacts and friends can be made.
-The Travel Industry Hub offers coworking and flexible workspace solutions for our industries, and whilst 'niche coworking' is already happening overseas we're launching the very first industry-specific space in this region.
+And as it becomes more popular on a global scale, we believe that the fields of travel, tourism, hospitality, aviation and others would be better served around being around each other, where meaningful connections, contacts and friends can be made.

 Our spaces will be affordable and provide professional work and meeting places, full of opportunity where relevant contacts can be made every day.
 Together we can create a truly unique community with useful events and learning opportunities relevant to us, along with social and networking gatherings, member benefits and support for startup companies making their way in a confusing world.